emmazart/note-taken/README.md

 ### Installation
 No installation is necessary to utilize the deployed version of this application.

+For collaborators, this application can be cloned to your local machine, installed with npm install, and run locally with npm start.
+You can then navigate to the local host on your broswer at [http://localhost:3001/api/notes.](http://localhost:3001/api/notes)

 ### Code Summary

 There are 2 HTML routes: